What is cardiac rehabilitation?

 What to wear to your exercise stress test

 Please come dressed and ready for your appointment.
 Wear loose fitting clothing, comfortable, closed-toe running shoes and socks.
-Please note that the test cannot be done in flip flops, sandals, high heels, workboots or dress shoes.
+Please note that the test cannot be done in flip flops, sandals, high heels, work boots or dress shoes.

 Resources and Education